edemagbenyo/doctorize-front/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

-## Contributing to catalogue of receipes
+## Contributing to Doctorize
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to the catalogue of receipes, follow these steps:
+To contribute to the Doctorize, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b feature/awesome_branch`.